MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 4. Target the app to users.

-For more info, see [Create Android applications with System Center Configuration Manager](/sccm/mdm/deploy-use/creating-android-applications/).
+For more info, see [Create Android applications with Configuration Manager](/sccm/mdm/deploy-use/creating-android-applications/).

 ## See also